benbalter/open-source-for-government/index.md

 You can safely use your existing GitHub account and public key, as long as commits are associate with and notifications go to your official e-mail.

+Some agency records retention office may also require more detailed records retention plans.
+Additional methods of ensuring no history is lost may be to use project activity RSS feeds, post-commit hooks to e-mail, or by hooking into the API directly.
+You can even use the Git repository itself as the formal record.
+Since the version control is fully distributed, it will contain a copy of each commit.
+It will not, however, contain GitHub social activity like comments or issues.

 ### Terms of Service

-There is an existing gov-friendly terms of service ("TOS") which GitHub has already reviewed and signed with the White House, the General Services Administration, the Federal Communications Commission, and the Consumer Financial Protection Bureau.
-Before using the service you should...
+There is an existing gov-friendly terms of service ("TOS") which GitHub has already reviewed and signed with the White House, the General Services Administration, the Federal Communications Commission, and the Consumer Financial Protection Bureau among others.
+Before using the service you should double check with your agency's general counsel's office.

-F. Accounts
+### Accounts

 Create an organization.
 The organization can have an unlimited number of public projects associated with it, and an unlimited number of both public and undisclosed members with various levels of permissions.

-Contractors and employees should use their individual accounts to commit code, respond to support forums, etc., just as they would on any other project, or on any other social network.
+Contractors and employees should use their individual accounts to commit code (rather than say an agency account), respond to support forums, etc., just as they would on any other project, or on any other social network, however to ensure records retention and that the commits come from an official source (e.g., to delineate commits in one's official capacity versus commits in one personal capacity), the account should be associated with a .gov e-mail address as [described above](#records).

 It is arguably GitHub's secret sauce (making coding social as their slogan goes), provides a level of transparency and accountability, and is a long-standing norm in the open-source software community, not to mention, the fundamental software underlying the website.
 Almost without exception, all government agencies that have released open-source software, both on GitHub and otherwise have followed this model.

 ## Licensing